iliapolo/aws-cdk-sdk/README.md

 To that end, the core CDK framework offers the wonderful [`AwsCustomResource`](https://docs.aws.amazon.com/cdk/api/latest/docs/custom-resources-readme.html#custom-resources-for-aws-apis), which lets you configure the exact API call along with any necessary parameters.

-This library does the same, but in a **type-safe** manner that simulates direct usage of the API offered by SDK itself.
+This library does the same, but in a **type-safe** manner that simulates direct usage of the API offered by the SDK itself.

 ## Examples